hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 # Zone module
-- A module in the game where the world (map) exists, in which the player interacts with other players or NPCs.
+- Zone module is where the actual gmae world (map or level) exists, in which the player interacts with other players or NPCs.
-- When the Zone module is executed, an NPC is created, and a Player object is created when the user enters the game.
+- When the Zone module is loaded, an NPC is created, and a player instance is created when the user enters the game.
 ``` c++
 void ZoneServer::CreateNPCs()
 {